Marwan9Atef/Driver-App-Road-Map/README.md

 # Driver-App-Road-Map

 A project for organizing work with a team.
-This repository provides a structured approach for implementing UI constraints, navigation, and utility extensions in a Flutter application.
+This repository provides a structured approach for implementing UI constraints, navigation, utility extensions, and responsive design in a Flutter application.

 ---